 In 2017, one of my journalists recommended I experience Fan Expo in Dallas.
 So, I took his advice and found myself in the world of costumed superheroes, where I took pictures with Barry Bostwick (Brad Majors from The Rocky Horror Picture Show) and played with a $500 replica lightsaber!
 Now that was fun.

-I was soon intrigued by a very long line of eager people.
-Of all the cool things to do and see at the show, what were these people standing in line for?
+I was soon intrigued by a very long line of eager people— What were these people standing in line for?

 Then the crowd went wild: Stan Lee had appeared.
-Yes, the one and only Stan Lee; iconic comic book writer, co-creator of the likes of Spider–Man, The X-Men, Thor, The Avengers, and many, many others, and the massive force behind Marvel Comics.
+Yes, the one and only Stan Lee, iconic comic book writer, co-creator of the likes of Spider–Man, The X-Men, Thor, The Avengers, and many others, and the massive force behind Marvel Comics.

 I decided to throw caution to the wind… I asked his manager if I could interview Stan.
 There was a long pause.